| 1. |

 |

-insurance because some insurance companies feel that this type of system may
+because some insurance companies feel that this type of system may cause an increased

 Some insurance companies may require an inspection to show the condition of the

-condition, they may choose to write the policy.
-If the coating is cracked or
+they may choose to write the policy.
+If the coating is cracked or deteriorating,

-therefore homeowners should make sure they do not have too many electrical
+homeowners should make sure they do not have too many electrical gadgets plugged

-"hot" one that carries electricity to it's destination and a "neutral" one that
+one that carries electricity to it's destination and a "neutral" one that completes

-completes the circuit.
-Modern wiring systems reduce the chances for creating a
+the circuit.
+Modern wiring systems reduce the chances for creating a fire hazard

-potential problem with knob and tube wiring.
-Having a circuit breaker can help
+problem with knob and tube wiring.
+Having a circuit breaker can help lower the risk

 |